 On a vacation to Mexico, Jackie becomes attracted to another man.
-Why is this an important scene?
 How was Jackie changed as a result of this encounter?
 Have you had a significant moment in your relationship when you realized the choice you made would change the course of your future?

-How did Jackie’s prior sexual encounters and failed relationships impact her decision to stay with Bill?
+How did Jackie’s prior relationships impact her decision to stay with Bill?
 Why do you think she stays despite her longing for a child?

 Brief chapters interspersed throughout This Particular Happiness focus on Jackie’s husband, Bill, and his childhood.
 What purpose do these chapters serve in the book?
 How did these scenes inform your understanding of why he did not want children?

 Bill remains consistent about his decision to remain childfree.
 How did you feel about his firm stance, despite Jackie’s longing?